The Invasive Longhorned Tick and Its Potential Health Effects

 Other Features of the Animals

 Some ticks have eyes, which are located on the sides of the scutum.
+The eyes can detect light and movement.
 At least some species have a structure called the Haller's organ in the outermost segment of each foreleg.
 This organ seems to detect a wide variety of stimuli, including specific chemicals, humidity, and heat.

 On each side of the body behind the last leg is an opening called the spiracle, which leads to the respiratory system.
 (The mouth isn't used in respiration.)
 The anus is located towards the rear of the animal on its undersurface.
 In the middle of the undersurface is the opening of the reproductive system.